krestfield/docs/certdog/create_local_certificate_issuer.md

 A Local Certificate Issuer enables you to issue certificates from a certdog controlled CA

-A Certificate Issuer combines a CA (Certificate Authority) and Certificate Profile
+A Certificate Issuer combines a Local CA (Certificate Authority) and a Certificate Profile

 <br>